Veracruz: Agriculture

-The primary sector of the economy (agriculture, forestry and fishing) has been important since pre-Hispanic times and continues to be important both as a source of income as well as culturally.
+The primary sector of the economy (agriculture, forestry, and fishing) has been important since pre-Hispanic times and continues to be so both as a source of income as well as culturally.
 The state has abundant rainfall and extremely fertile soils, as well as a long coastline and forest containing a wide variety of trees and other plants.

-There is about 1 million hectares of cultivable land, half of which is privately owned and 43% is ejido or communal land; the rest is occupied by human settlements.
-There are 3,620 ejidos parceled out to 270,000 ejido members.
-52.5% of agricultural land is used for the growing of crops or used as pasture and 43.1% is forest or rainforest.
-Chief agricultural products include coffee, vanilla, sugarcane, tobacco, bananas, coconuts, and vegetables, but local farmers depend mainly on corn and beans.
-Two corn crops per year are generally produced, planted on 644,936 hectares with a production of 1,114,325 tons.
+Cultivable land covers about 1 million hectares (2,471,053.8 acres), half of which are privately owned and 43% are ejido or communal.
+The rest is occupied by human settlements.
+There are 3,620 units are parceled out to 270,000 ejido members.
+Fifty-two and a half percent of agricultural land is used for the growing of crops or used as pasture; 43.1% is forest or rainforest.

+The chief agricultural products include coffee, vanilla, sugarcane, tobacco, bananas, coconuts, and vegetables, but local farmers depend mainly on corn and beans.
+Two corn crops are generally produced annually, planted on 644,936 hectares (1,593,671.6 acres) with a production of 1,114,325 tons.
 The state is the leading national producer of coffee, sugarcane, corn, and rice.
-Coffee is grown on 152,993 hectares producing 400,575 tons.
+Coffee is grown on 152,993 hectares (378,053.9 acres), producing 400,575 tons.
 Export earnings from this crop are about US$232 million annually.
-Most coffee is grown in the mountain areas of Córdoba-Huatusco, Coatepec-Teocelo-Cosautlán and Misantla-Tlapacoyan-Atzalan.
-Sugarcane is cultivated on 254,000 hectares, producing 16,867,958 tons annually.
-Veracruz is the largest producer of rice with 24,000 hectares producing 120,000 tons.
-Much is this crop is protected by import bans from Asia.
+Most coffee is grown in the mountain areas of Córdoba-Huatusco, Coatepec-Teocelo-Cosautlán, and Misantla-Tlapacoyan-Atzalan.
+Sugarcane is cultivated on 254,000 hectares (627,647.7 acres), producing 16,867,958 tons annually.
+Veracruz is the largest producer of rice with 24,000 hectares (59,305.3 acres) producing 120,000 tons.
+Much of this crop is protected by import bans from Asia.